-For the pillars of the earth are the LORD'S,
+For the pillars of the earth are the LORD'S, and on them he has set the world.

-- 9 "He keeps the feet of His godly ones, - But the wicked ones are silenced in darkness; - For not by might shall a man prevail. - "Those who contend with the LORD will be shattered: - Against them He will thunder in the heavens, - The LORD will judge the ends of the earth; - And He will give strength to His king, - And will exalt the horn of His anointed." - 11 Then Elkanah went to his home at Ramah.
-But the boy ministered to the LORD before Eli the priest. - 12 Now the sons of Eli were worthless men; they did not know the LORD - and the custom of the priests with the people.
-When any man was offering a sacrifice, the priest's servant would come while the meat was boiling, with a three-pronged fork in his hand. - 14 Then he would thrust it into the pan, or kettle, or caldron, or pot; all that the fork brought up the priest would take for himself.
-Thus they did in Shiloh to all the Israelites who came there. - Also, before they burned the fat, the priest's servant would come and say to the man who was sacrificing, "Give the priest meat for roasting, as he will not take boiled meat from you, only raw." - 16 If the man said to him, "They must surely burn the fat first, and then take as much as you desire," then he would say, "No, but you shall give it to me now; and if not, I will take it by force." - 17 Thus the sin of the young men was very great before the LORD, for the men despised the offering of the LORD. - Now Samuel was ministering before the LORD, as a boy wearing a linen ephod. - 19 And his mother would make him a little robe and bring it to him from year to year when she would come up with her husband to offer the yearly sacrifice.
+- 9 "He will guard the feet of his faithful ones, but the wicked shall be cut off in darkness, for not by might shall a man prevail. - "The adversaries of the LORD shall be broken to pieces; against them he will thunder in heaven.The LORD will judge the ends of the earth; he will give strength to his king and exalt the horn of his anointed." - 11 Then Elkanah went home to Ramah.
+And the boy was ministering to the LORD in the presence of Eli the priest. - 12 Now the sons of Eli were worthless men.
+They did not know the LORD. - 13 The custom of the priests with the people was that when any man offered sacrifice, the priest's servant would come, while the meat was boiling, with a three-pronged fork in his hand, - and he would thrust it into the pan or kettle or cauldron or pot.
+All that the fork brought up the priest would take for himself.
+This is what they did at Shiloh to all the Israelites who came there. - Moreover, before the fat was burned, the priest's servant would come and say to the man who was sacrificing, "Give meat for the priest to roast, for he will not accept boiled meat from you but only raw." - And if the man said to him, "Let them burn the fat first, and then take as much as you wish," he would say, "No, you must give it now, and if not, I will take it by force." - 17 Thus the sin of the young men was very great in the sight of the LORD, for the men treated the offering of the LORD with contempt. - 18 Samuel was ministering before the LORD, a boy clothed with a linen ephod. - And his mother used to make for him a little robe and take it to him each year when she went up with her husband to offer the yearly sacrifice.